Tom Harris is injured in a high school football game and ends up in the hospital.

 “You need to call an ambulance.
 Dial 9-1-1.
 Be sure to tell them that he’s not able to walk under his own power.
 No… tell you what, I’ll call the ambulance.”

 “You don’t have to do that.
-I called a cab and they said it would be here in under ten minutes, and that was a few minutes ago.”
+I called a cab and they said it would be here in under ten minutes, and that was several minutes ago.”

 “Cabs are expensive, and they won’t take you unless you have enough money for the trip.
 How much money do you have?”

 “I’m good to go, I have over thirty bucks in my wallet.”

 “Okay.
 The cab’s probably going to be there sooner than if I phoned for an ambulance now.
 Be sure to tell the cab driver to take you to the emergency entrance.
 Going east it’s the next signal right after La Casa Via.
 La Casa Via is the main road to the entrance of the hospital.”

 “Call my cellphone as soon as you see the hospital.
 I’ll be waiting for you at the emergency entrance.”